-An estimated 85% of Switzerland's population currently uses the internet.
+An estimated 89% of Switzerland's population currently uses the Internet.
 The government feels that having more services online would enable them to inform citizens of legislative and other changes more easily, increase direct political involvement, and provide direct access to federal offices, such as the department of taxation or the federal and regional authorities.

 The move has been welcomed by Swiss expatriates worldwide, as one of the most important functions of the new e-government initiative will be to allow Swiss citizens to vote online.
 The Organisation for Swiss Expatriates has applauded the move, saying that it will be 'of greatest benefit' to Swiss expats everywhere.

 The country's major telecommunications company is Swiss Telecom (Swisscom), provider of the main Internet hosting functions in the country plus a raft of other Internet services.

 Since the amendment of the Swiss Telecommunications Act of 1st April 2007, other service providers can use Swisscom’s “last mile.”
 Swisscom is offering new, legally prescribed access services on the basis of this regulation.
 By March 2008, the company had invested around CHF60 million in unbundling; 43 contracts had been signed with 22 alternative providers.
 Cablecom and VTX had made the biggest progress in implementing unbundling.

 In order to bring Swiss telecommunications legislation in line with new European Union legislation, a revision to the Telecommunications Act entered into force in 2007.
 In December 2007, Swisscom revealed its new visual identity.
 The newly designed logo incorporating a moving picture element was an innovation for the industry and the first of its kind in Switzerland.

 On 1 January 2008, the sub-brands of Swisscom Fixnet, Swisscom Mobile and Swisscom solutions were replaced with three new divisions: residential customers, Small and Medium Enterprises and Corporate Business.